Applications for our National Graduate Leadership Programme now open!

 Transform Communities

-Working with communities challenged by crime
+Working with communities challenged by crime.

-You manage people, their issues, their needs and the crimes they are facing.
+You will manage people, their issues, their needs and the crimes they are facing.
 Neighbourhood police officers know themselves, know their history and know that everyone has their own story.
 Police Now want you to be yourself.
 We work with you to develop your skill set so you can communicate with diverse and vulnerable communities and individuals.

 As a neighbourhood police officer you are proactive.
 You see all the angles, you want to make things better for the most vulnerable in society, and you understand that crime is a product of complex issues, often stretching through generations and controlling whole areas.